Huyanmei123/AC/README.md

 # scDHA_ac
 The scDHA_ac can perform cell clustering through unsupervised learning, which is developed by R language.
-We suggest that you could run it on R-studio or vscode.
+We suggest that you could run it within R-studio.

 # Basic Usage